Learning Outside of the School Day

 - Travel skills e.g. using trains and buses; using travel cards etc.

-Students are continually learning and practicing their self-help and social skills either in school, group or in the community.
+Students are continually learning and practising their self-help and social skills either in school, group or in the community.

 Students are encouraged to make choices and encouraged to be healthy; many different sporting opportunities are promoted: